bananasbabay/puppyluv/README.md

 ## Usage

->  Go to www.puppylove.com and create a profile for yourself and your dog!
+>  Go to www.puppylove.social and create a profile for yourself and your dog!
 Once you have your profiles you are good to go.
-You can click on our mascot charleys face and you will be taken to the first dog that appears in your set radius (50-5 miles)
+You will be able to search by any attributes of other owners or other dogs!
+Have Fun!

 ## Requirements